This is a complete guide to MicroBlogging.

 Microbloggers just need that captivating content that can strike in these engagements.

-In other words, you may need certain tools that can kick things off,
+In other words, you may need certain tools that can kick things off.
+E.g canva for creating nice images.

 There are some necessary tools you need to pay for before you start your blogging business and if you ain’t paying, then you shouldn’t be blogging. domain and hosting are part of them.

-This makes it easy for microbloggers to scale their contents.
+This makes it easy for microbloggers to produce content on the scale.

 That is why they spend 20% of their time creating content and 80% promoting the heck out of it.

-That is where content marketing come into play.
+That is where content marketing comes into play.

 With Blogging, you can share your content through